 A 2013 joint study conducted by the U.S. Western Institute for Food Safety and Security and the Chinese Department of Food Science and Engineering examined foods sold at a California farmers market.
 The study discovered items produced through organic farming practices were twice as likely to contain salmonella contamination as traditionally grown products.

 One possible problem is organic farming mostly uses manure as fertilizer.
 If the manure is properly composted by farmers there is very little threat of contamination.
 Aging manure for over a year before using it in fertilizer severely decreases the possible health risks.
 Using uncomposted, fresh manure, however, is dangerous.

 Companies offering organic products have to account for every part of the production process.
 Farming practices, distribution paths, storage procedures and product delivery must all be visible to business managers.

 As organic products grow in popularity, it can be difficult to keep up with expanding markets.
 Companies must acquire equipment that facilitates efficient and quick production and inventory management.
-Mobile data collection devices allow every employee to report information using automated procedures.
+Mobile devices allow every employee to report information using automated procedures.
 The centralized software system should display production materials, employee actions and merchandise movement.

 The RFgen white paper “The Food Traceability Survival Guide” said automated data collection is very helpful to providing complete inventory records after the company or government official detects contamination.
 Data collection mobile devices create real-time accounts of product movements so companies can share the information with customers and regulators.
 Accurate information is essential to keeping the public healthy and putting production back to work.